Take advantage of low fees and competitive exchange rates when sending money to Malaysia.

 - Customer service.
 Does the company offer 24/7 customer support if you ever have a question or concern?

 - Online money transfer providers.
-You can send fast and affordable transfers to Malaysia from your PC, tablet or smartphone.
+You can send fast and affordable transfers to Malaysia from your PC, tablet or smart phone.
+This comes with options for cash pickup or direct deposit.

 - Checks.
-You can also obtain an international guaranteed check from your bank and post it overseas.
+You can obtain an international guaranteed check from your bank and mail it overseas, but this is a time-intensive process and runs the risk of the check being lost while being shipped.

 - Money transfer companies with cash pickup options.
 Western Union and MoneyGram allow you to transfer cash that can be picked up in person from branches throughout Malaysia.

 - PayPal.
-PayPal offers secure and simple money transfers to Malaysia online.
+PayPal offers secure and simple money transfers to Malaysia.

 Emergency cash transfers in Malaysia